Weekly technical market insight

 (Technical change on this timeframe is often limited though serves as guidance to potential longer-term moves)

 February finished considerably off best levels, establishing what many candlestick fans call a shooting star pattern—a bearish signal found at peaks.
-What’s also interesting was February’s movement came within striking distance of trendline resistance (prior support - 0.4776), sheltered under supply from 0.8303/0.8082.
+What’s interesting was February came within striking distance of trendline resistance (prior support - 0.4776), sheltered under supply from 0.8303/0.8082.

 Daily timeframe: